 We know that while self-management care and education is at the heart of what our members do, it isn’t all that they do.
-That's why in January 2020, the Association of Diabetes Educators (AADE) became the Association of Diabetes Care & Education Specialists (ADCES).
-Learn more about the research and outreach that informed the rebranding initiative.
+That's why in May 2019, the board of directors made the decision to change the specialty title from diabetes educator to diabetes care and education specialist.
+To follow this change, in January 2020 the Association of Diabetes Educators (AADE) became the Association of Diabetes Care & Education Specialists (ADCES).

 Accompanying this new vision for the specialty is a commitment to provide all diabetes care and education specialists with enhanced education and training opportunities, new practice guidance and supporting advocacy.
 We recommend all diabetes care and education specialists do the following: